HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Introduction

 \section{Introduction}

+Humanoid robots are envisioned as versatile platforms for tasks in human-centric environments, including industrial assistance, healthcare, disaster response, and space exploration \cite{castillo2021digit}.
+Unlike wheeled or quadrupedal systems, humanoids face heightened challenges: their larger mass, higher center of gravity, and coupled upper–lower body dynamics make locomotion both demanding and safety-critical.
+Developing reliable locomotion controllers is therefore crucial—not only for advancing embodied intelligence, but also for enabling the safe, efficient, and adaptive deployment of humanoids in real-world scenarios.

-\IEEEPARstart{H}{umanoid} locomotion demands controllers that are both foresightful and resource-aware: foresightful to coordinate accurate foot placement and whole-body balance, and resource-aware to run reliably under onboard compute and actuation limits \cite{tong2024advancements}.
+Humanoid locomotion demands controllers that are both foresightful and resource-aware: foresightful to coordinate accurate foot placement and whole-body balance, and resource-aware to run reliably under onboard compute and actuation limits \cite{tong2024advancements}.
 End-to-end reinforcement learning (RL) is attractive because it can discover feedback strategies directly from interaction \cite{singh2022reinforcement}; however, its effectiveness hinges on (i) how heterogeneous inputs are fused and (ii) how training is shaped to avoid trivial or unstable behaviors.
 Conventional feedforward backbones may under-exploit structure in the observation (e.g., gait phase and oriented footsteps), while heavier sequence models impose unfavorable compute–memory trade-offs \cite{saeedvand2019comprehensive}.

-We address these challenges with HuMam, a compact, state-centric RL framework for humanoid walking.
-HuMam uses a single-layer Mamba encoder as the backbone to fuse (i) robot-centric states—leg joint positions/velocities and base attitude/angular velocity—and (ii) external guidance provided by two oriented planned footsteps (3D position + heading) and a continuous clock that encodes the gait phase.
-The policy operates at the position level and is executed through a low-gain PD controller, yielding smooth torques while keeping learning well-conditioned \cite{darvish2023teleoperation}.
-A concise six-term reward promotes contact quality, swing smoothness, precise stepping, upright orientation, nominal height, and upper-body steadiness—encouraging stable, accurate, and energy-aware gaits.
+We address these challenges with \emph{HuMam}, a compact, state-centric RL framework for humanoid walking.
+HuMam employs a single-layer Mamba encoder as the backbone to fuse (i) robot-centric states, including leg joint positions and velocities as well as base attitude and angular velocity, and (ii) external guidance specified by two oriented footsteps with three-dimensional position and heading together with a continuous clock that encodes the gait phase.
+The policy operates at the position level and is executed through a low-gain proportional–derivative (PD) controller, yielding smooth torques while keeping learning well-conditioned \cite{darvish2023teleoperation}.
+A concise six-term reward promotes contact quality, swing smoothness, precise stepping, upright posture, nominal height, and upper-body stability—encouraging stable, accurate, and energy-efficient gaits.